2018/2019 Komen Memorial

 Breast Cancer disparities are differences in breast cancer outcomes among specific population groups.
-These groups may include those characterized by race/ethnicity, religion or nationality, socioeconomic status, age, geography, or disability.
+These groups may include those characterized by race/ethnicity, religion, or nationality, socioeconomic status, age, geography, or disability.
 There are many reasons for the disparities in breast cancer outcomes in these populations.
 However, differences in the prevalence of established breast cancer risk factors, as well as barriers to quality care are often responsible.
-Barriers to quality care that may lead to disparities in breast cancer outcomes are: financial and economic, language and cultural, communication, health care system, transportation, biases, fear.
-The proposed project – Breast Health Navigation Services, is a process by which a navigation team guides 150 patients through and around barriers in the continuum of care.
-Evidence has shown an improvement in five-year survival rates of breast cancer patients and families who were navigated from screening through resolution.
+Barriers to quality care that may lead to disparities in breast cancer outcomes are: financial and economic, language and cultural, communication, health care systems, transportation, biases, fear.
+The project is a process by which a navigation team guides 150 patients through and around barriers in their continuum of care.
+Evidence has shown an improvement in 5-year survival rates of breast cancer patients and families who were navigated from screening through resolution.

 Grant Title: Pink Partners® of the Community Cancer Center

 Pink Partners™ is an area wide initiative to educate women about breast health and to raise the mammography rate in our community.
 The program includes educational outreach activities to help clear the confusion about mammograms and other breast health concerns that will target African American, Hispanic, and rural women in McLean County and the six surrounding counties.
 This program provides access to a certified breast health navigator-who can assist women from diagnosis to survivorship, an oncology social worker-who can help patients apply for financial assistance programs and other resources, and financial assistance for women diagnosed with breast cancer for non-medical debts acquired during treatment.
 By eliminating educational, financial, and transportation barriers, this project can impact the number of women seeking mammograms which, in turn, can save lives through early detection and provide critical assistance to those diagnosed.